-Photograph archive gives glimpse of pre-NHS healthcare
+What was healthcare in the UK like before the NHS?

 And the typed descriptions that accompany the images, which record the date, location, and details of staff and equipment, give insights into the attitudes of the time.

 The wording accompanying one image of an exercise class includes the lines: “Peckham mothers can keep that schoolgirl figure.

-The cares of house-keeping and raising a family can play havoc with a mother’s looks and bodily shapeliness.”
+"The cares of house-keeping and raising a family can play havoc with a mother’s looks and bodily shapeliness.”

 The photographs were taken by the Topical Press Agency, but how they ended up in the archive is a mystery, Historic England said.